Speech@Emerson FAQs

 Will I be required to visit campus?

-You will be required to complete two Thursday–Sunday Immersions at Emerson’s Boston campus, during which you will meet classmates and faculty in person, explore academic labs, participate in research colloquium, and gain hands-on clinical experience in the Robbins Speech, Language, and Hearing Center.
+You will be required to complete one Thursday–Sunday Immersion at Emerson’s Boston campus, during which you will meet classmates and faculty in person, explore academic labs, participate in research colloquium, and gain hands-on clinical experience in the Robbins Speech, Language, and Hearing Center.

 With this degree, where might I expect to work?